-Office Insider builds are not as experimental as Fast Ring Windows Insider builds, the Release Preview Ring for Windows is a closer match, but they can be more buggy than the Current Channel build.
+Either way, they can definitely be more buggy than the Current Channel build.
 They also can contain changes and new features that haven't been publicly documented yet or are changed again before the build is becoming the Current Channel build.

 So if you don't want to waste your time with these kind of surprises, it is best to remain in the Current Channel.